Oil workers flee as third storm in month aims for U.S. offshore fields

 Beta, the 23rd named storm of the Atlantic hurricane season, formed in the Bay of Campeche and was forecast to gradually strengthen and soak the Texas coast all week, the National Hurricane Center said.

+The storm swirled even as oil and gas producers were restarting their offshore operations.
+Some 17% of U.S. Gulf of Mexico offshore oil production and nearly 13% of natural gas output was offline on Saturday from Hurricane Sally’s waves and winds.

 The NHC reduced its maximum wind forecast to 75 miles per hour (120 kph), just above tropical storm intensity.
-Drier air aloft will limit the storm’s strength and may prevent it from becoming a hurricane, the NHC said in a Saturday update.
+Drier air aloft will limit Beta’s strength and may prevent it from becoming a hurricane, the NHC said in a Saturday update.

-Shell was removing non-essential employees from its Perdido platform in the western Gulf of Mexico and securing nearby drilling rigs, the company said.
-Occidental Petroleum Corp, which operates in the same area, also began implementing storm procedures, it said.
+Shell said it was removing non-essential employees from its Perdido platform in the western Gulf of Mexico and securing nearby drilling rigs.
+Occidental Petroleum Corp, which operates in the same area, said it also began implementing storm procedures.

-Hess Corp. and Murphy Oil Corp. were monitoring conditions on Saturday but offshore facilities have not been affected, both said.
-Chevron Corp has not newly evacuated staff and there was no impact from storm Beta on production at its operated facilities, the company said.

-Beta was churning about 245 miles (995 km) south of Lake Charles, Louisiana at 10 a.m.
-CDT (1500 GMT) and moving 3 miles per hour (6 kph) to the northwest, the NHC said.
+BP, Hess Corp. and Murphy Oil Corp. were monitoring conditions on Saturday, spokespeople for the companies said.
+Beta churned about 245 miles (395 km) south of Lake Charles, Louisiana, with 60 mph winds at 1 p.m.
+CDT (1800 GMT), the NHC said.
 It issued a hurricane watch for most of the Texas coast and warned of up to 10 inches (25 cm) of rain along the northwest Gulf coast from the slow moving storm.

 The U.S. Gulf of Mexico offshore oil production accounts for 17% of U.S. crude oil production and 5% of U.S. natural gas production.

-Reporting by Gary McWilliams and Erwin Seba; Editing by William Mallard and Daniel Wallis
+Reporting by Gary McWilliams and Erwin Seba; Editing by William Mallard, Daniel Wallis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.